codespec/react-toolset/src/components/icons/Icon/Readme.md

-react-toolset is using [react-icons] for its icon sets.
+react-toolset is using <a href="https://github.com/gorangajic/react-icons" target="_blank">react-icons</a> for its icon sets.

 ### Usage